 Today, we are delighted to announce that ocean services provider, DeepOcean has become a repeat customer for our SubSLAM X2 technology.

-The SubSLAM X2 system – recently verified as the most accurate real-time underwater measuring system in the world – enables highly accurate 3D measurements and reconstructions, allowing it to detect the smallest defects on marine-based assets and maintain good accuracy on longer range measurement.
+The SubSLAM® X2 system enables highly accurate 3D measurements and reconstructions, allowing it to detect the smallest defects on marine-based assets and maintain good accuracy on longer range measurement.
 It does all of this while delivering real-time 3D imaging to any device in the world.

 Brian Allen, our founder and CEO, said: “Vaarst is committed to unlocking the potential of cloud robotics for the offshore industry, and we’re delighted to be working with DeepOcean to help them realise the benefits of our SubSLAM system.
 Technology is going to be key to reducing both the financial and environmental costs of ocean operations, and by enabling more businesses to conduct highly accurate subsea survey work with SubSLAM-equipped ROVs and AUVs, we’re making it easier, faster, cheaper, safer, and far more sustainable to manage and maintain energy infrastructure.
 This is going to be critical to realising net zero, as we continue to build our renewable capacity and transition away from fossil fuels.”